Fifty Chosen Articles:

 Thank you, Toronto Intergroup.
 Thank you, crusaders.

 Thank you to a new attitude that has brought us three Lord’s Prayer-less Ontario Regional Conferences, an atheist speaker in 2019, and talk of a secular panel in 2020.
 The wheels are turning slowly, but they are turning.

-bob has been a frequent contributor to AA Beyond Belief and to this website.
+bob k. has been a frequent contributor to this website.
 A total of fifty-four articles by bob k have been posted on AA Agnostica (those by Bobby Beach have a check mark – ✔):